-The Group is exposed to equity price risk on investment in equity instrument designated at FVOCI as the Group invested in an unquoted equity instrument during the years ended 31 December 2022 and 2021 for an investee operating in property development industry sector for long term strategic purposes which had been designated as FVOCI.
-The Group will consider hedging the risk exposure should the need arise.
-The Group's fair value reserve (non-recycling) would increase/decrease by approximately HK\$8,856,000 (2021: HK\$10,447,000) if the price of the equity instrument had been 10% higher/lower.
+The Group is exposed to equity price risk on investment in equity instrument designated at FVOCI as the Group invested in an unquoted equity instrument during the years ended 31 December 2023 and 2022 for an investee operating in property development industry sector for long term strategic purposes which had been designated as FVOCI.
+Its performance is at least annually based on the information available to the Group, together with an assessment of its relevance to the Group's long term strategic plan.
+The Group's fair value reserve (non-recycling) would increase/decrease by approximately HK\$8,950,000 (2022: HK\$8,856,000) if the price of the equity instrument had been 10% higher/lower.